Myrtoan Sea

 The Saronic Gulf, the gulf of Athens, lies between the Corinth Canal and the Myrtoan Sea.

 It is said to have been named after the mythical hero Myrtilus, who was thrown into this sea by an enraged Pelops.
+It is also said to have derived its name from a small island named Myrtus.
 The name has also been connected with that of the maiden Myrto.
-It is also said to have derived its name from a small island named Myrtus.